CRED-CLUB/synth-android/README.md

 }
 ```

-## usage
+## Usage
-the neumorphic components are only rendered on devices running API 28 (Pie) or later due to rendering issues on older devices. on these devices synth renders a less sophisticated view with no shadows or blurs (NSB).
+The neumorphic components are only rendered on devices running API 28 (Pie) or later due to rendering issues on older devices.
+On these devices synth renders a less sophisticated view with no shadows or blurs (NSB).

-to use synth, the parent layout which contains the synth views must specify:
+To use synth, the parent layout which contains the synth views must specify:
 ```
 android:clipChildren="false"
 ```

-# buttons
+# Buttons

-## soft button
+## Soft button
 ![Soft Button](https://i.imgur.com/ih0WqFz.png "Soft Button")

-soft button renders the elevated neumorphic platform on which the text is drawn. this elevated platform can be customized in two ways:
+Soft button renders the elevated neumorphic platform on which the text is drawn. this elevated platform can be customized in two ways:
-1. by specifiying a color for the platform, synth will attempt to compute the light and dark shadow colors
+1. By specifiying a color for the platform, synth will attempt to compute the light and dark shadow colors
 ```xml
 <club.cred.synth.views.SynthButton
     app:neuButtonType="elevated_soft"